Alumni & Friends

 The Advisory Board of the Friends association has been especially generous with their time and creative ideas.
 Our special thanks go out to our board members Buck Niehoff, Peter and Betsy Niehoff, Gene and Dottie Lewis, Barbara Ramusack, Doloris Learmonth, and Fritz Casey-Leininger for all their much-appreciated help.

-On October 4th, 2017, the Friends of UC History Association held their fourth annual Friends of UC History Fall Benefit in the handsome rooms of the Queen City Club in downtown Cincinnati.
-The evening was a wonderful success as some fifty current History faculty, students, alumni, emeriti, and members of the UC administration, including Dean of the College of Arts & Sciences Kenneth Petren gathered to share warm conversation and give thanks to the department's many loyal friends and donors.
-Among the good news shared at the gathering was the announcement of Professor and Department Head Christopher Phillips as the inaugural John and Dorothy Hermanies Professor of American History.
-Meant to honor a scholar of distinction in the field of US history, this endowed professorship was made possible by a generous gift from the Hermanies family.
+On November 14th, 2018, the Friends of UC History Association held their fifth annual Friends of UC History Fall Benefit at the Niehoff Urban Studio in Clifton.
+The evening was a wonderful success as some fifty current History faculty, students, alumni, emeriti, and members of the UC administration, including Provost Kristi Nelson and Dean of the College of Arts & Sciences Kenneth Petren, gathered to share warm conversation and give thanks to the department's many loyal friends and donors.

 Associate Professor Emeritus John K. Brackett published a book review in The English Historical Review.
 In recent years John has launched a new career as a novelist, writing two gripping detective novels set in Cincinnati: Suffer the Little Children (2014) and Skintight (2016).